-For latest news and further information about this and other happenings, see STOP PRESS on our News page.
+For latest news and further information about this and other happenings, see our LATEST NEWS

-To get to our NEWS page, just click on "News" on the navigation line in the page header above.
+Simply click on "News" on the white bar page header above.

-A drop down navigation menu should then appear.
+A drop down navigation menu for you to choose from will appear.

 We exist solely to help people who use Bolton’s rail services.
 Our members get: